digst/cloud/GovCloud_Design.md

 - Kubernetes is the core technology.
 - Selfservice and automation is build on top in future versions.

+Service layers: data, business, frontend

+Relation to gateway

+Compute Ressource Quota

+Application consist of a few controllers with pods with images.

 #### Data fabric